-- In the unlikely event of a short circuit or heavy overload, all power to your chair will be shut off. - To reset your chair, depress the circuit breaker button(s) on the side of the battery boxes.
-A few minutes wait is required before the circuit breaker(s) will reset.
+- In the unlikely event of a short circuit or heavy overload, all power to your chair will be shut off. - To reset your chair, depress the circuit breaker button (A).
+A few minutes wait is required before the circuit breaker will reset.